JPCortesP/DestinyAuthCore.NET/README.md

 This is a simple example of how to use the new Bungie OAuth authentication in .NET.
 This example is made in .NET Core, but should work as a base for anything else C#.

-The example is fully operational.
-I might be adding some extra nice things once I find a good endpoint that let's me call it with the AccessToken.

 Please note the following: